artemvmin/traktor_s5_mod/README.md

    or
    `Applications/Native Instruments/Traktor Pro 3`.
 3. Right click on Traktor and select `Show Package Contents`.
-4. Copy the qml folder to `Contents/Resources` and select merge (combine two folders, preserving all newer items).
+4. Copy the qml folder to `Contents/Resources` and select merge.
+(Note: Merge preserves newer items.
+Make sure to download this mod AFTER installing or updating Traktor.)
 5. Restart Traktor.